Scipio Vaughan: Nigerian lineage

 Vaughan's descendants include the Nigerian nationalist Dr. James C. Vaughan Jr., and Nigerian educationist and royal Kofoworola, Lady Ademola (the wife of Nigeria's aristocratic chief justice, the Rt.
 Hon.
 Omoba Sir Adetokunbo Ademola).
 James Churchill Vaughan's daughter, Aida Arabella Vaughan Moore, married the Hon.
-Omoba Eric Olawolu Moore, a prominent Lagos lawyer and one-time member of the Nigerian Legislative Council, and they gave birth to three children, including Kofoworola, Lady Ademola and Oloye Oladipo Moore, Q.C., another of Nigeria's most prominent lawyers, whose wife Aduke Moore was legal counsel to Mobil Oil, West Africa, and later went to New York as a Nigerian delegate to the United Nations General Assembly.
+Omoba Eric Olawolu Moore, a prominent Lagos lawyer and one-time member of the Nigerian Legislative Council who was educated in England at Monkton Combe School.
+They had three children: Kofoworola, Lady Ademola and Oloye Oladipo Moore, Q.C.
+The Oloye was also educated in England at Monkton Combe School and became another of Nigeria's most prominent lawyers.
+His wife Aduke Moore was legal counsel to Mobil Oil, West Africa, and later went to New York as a Nigerian delegate to the United Nations General Assembly.